aruneer007/Generative-AI/README.md

 - Install the necesary libraries with requirements.txt using "pip" command
 - In this project we use multiple data sources like arxiv,wikipedia and others
 - Here we will be learning about agents,tools,toolkits and agent executor.
+- Store the necessary api keys in .env file